CodeURJC-FW-2025-26/webapp16/README.md

 - Ignacio: I have mainly participated in the `indice.html` where Ishow de cover of the fils and de navegation var, where we can search a film by it's title and the genres.
 I have also helped my other teammates, mant in de JS part and `data.json`, where we have all the functions for making the website works

 - Samuel: I have mainly participated in the `Ej.html`, ensuring that the elements of the main and secondary entity appear.
 I have also been in charge of the error and confirmation pages and their entire implementation on the server.
 And also with the editing and deletion of elements.

+- Raul: I have mainly participated in the `add.html`, working on the validation of all the data and that all the information is saved mainly using the `router.js` in the process, i also have been working on the functionality of the secondary entities on the `ej.html` and implemented a few more error messages.